epfl-ada/ada-2023-project-nada2023/docs/index.md

     <iframe src="plots/tot_coprod_genre.html"></iframe>
 </div>

-We can see that most genres follow the expected trend the notable exceptions or the Action/Adventure, Romance Film and Romatic comedy.
-They all reach their peak with three coproduction coutries.
-This leads to the conclusion that most genre should be made in two countries to maximise their revenue while movies from the three categories mentionned before should have 3 home countries.
+We can see that most genres follow the expected trend with the notable exceptions being Action/Adventure, Romance Film and Romatic Comedy.
+They all reach their peak with three co-production coutries.
+This leads to the conclusion that most genre should be made in two countries to maximise their share of revenue abroad while movies from the three aforementionned genres should have 3 home countries.

 ### Coproduction countries vs. ratio of international revenue